PinWinTool/Examples/README.md

-# Examples
+# Examples :octocat:
-This are the examples used on the reference of Pinwintool
+:penguin: This are the examples used on the reference of Pinwintool :penguin: